loudpixel/highcharts-rails/README.md

 			},
 		})

-In your views you can use a content block to provide the above your javascript and markup for the chart
+In your views you can use a content block to provide the above your javascript and markup for the chart.
+This will generate a string of javascript that will produce the Highcharts graph and insert into the div:

 	<!-- container to hold the pie chart -->
 	<div id="pie-chart-container" class="chart-container"></div>